jgerstmayr/EXUDYN/docs/RST/Examples/multiprocessingTest.rst

    #+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
    # This is an EXUDYN example
    #
-   # Details:  This example shows how to use parallel computation of EXUDYN models
+   # Details:  Example to show how to use parallel computation of EXUDYN models;
    #           Using multiprocessing, several instances of EXUDYN are executed (graphics DISABLED!!!)
    #           This represents a very simple possibility to run parallel simulations;
    #           More advanced parameter variation is available in exudyn.processing.ParameterVariation(...)